Snow on the Beach: Commercial performance

 "Snow on the Beach" opened and peaked at number four on the Billboard Hot 100 in the United States, with 37.2 million streams, 2,600 digital downloads, and 615,000 airplay impressions.
 The song and nine other Midnights tracks made Swift the first and only artist to occupy the entire top 10 of the Hot 100 at the same time.
 It also marked Del Rey's first top five entry on the chart and her second top-10 entry after "Summertime Sadness" (2012).
 After the release of The Til Dawn Edition of Midnights, "Snow on the Beach" re-entered the Hot 100 at number 30.
 It spent a total of eight weeks on the chart.
-The song also charted nine weeks on Adult Alternative Airplay and peaked at number 30.
+The song also charted for nine weeks on Adult Alternative Airplay and peaked at number 30.

 On the Billboard Global 200, "Snow on the Beach" debuted and peaked at number three, with first-week figures of 84.3 million streams and 4,700 downloads.
 The song reached the top 10 on national charts: it peaked at number two in Malaysia and Singapore; number three in Australia, Canada, Ireland, and the Philippines; number four in New Zealand, the United Kingdom, and Vietnam; number nine in Portugal; and number ten in Croatia.
-"Snow on the Beach" received certifications in Australia (double platinum), Canada (platinum), Mexico (gold), New Zealand (gold), Portugal (gold), Spain (gold), and the United Kingdom (gold).
+"Snow on the Beach" received certifications in Australia (double platinum), Canada (platinum), the United Kingdom (platinum), Mexico (gold), New Zealand (gold), Portugal (gold), and Spain (gold).